 Wilson et al. (2021) identified risk factors as including poverty, violence and marginalization while youth education was identified as a protective factor.
 Vidyarthi et al. (2021) included lack of parental involvement, bullying, violence and low self-esteem/self-image as risk factors.
 These can impact adolescents' cognitive, social and emotional development and negatively affect learning, competence and educational achievement.
 Vidyarthi et al. (2021) added that, as is the case with health and nutrition, there is a two-way link between education and agency and resilience.
 Saleem and Mevawala (2019) and Frankenberg et al. (2013) indicated that education is a protective factor that helps cultivate skills to enhance agency and resilience and plays a role in coping with disasters over the longer term.
-However, it is also acknowledged that education itself and education can increase the risk of conflict.
+However, it is also acknowledged that education itself and education policies can lead to inequalities (UNICEF, 2016) and there is evidence that rising inequalities in education can increase the risk of conflict.
 Bullying can impact children's short- and long-term physical and emotional development, school performance and mental and physical health.